Chunxei/tech-care-demo/README.md

 ![Tech.Care Demo screenshot](/static/demo.png)

-Built as part of an assessment i didn't see through.
-I was fascinated by the challenge.
+Built as part of an assessment I chose not to see through.
+Still finished it because I enjoyed the challenge.